 Care Tip:

 Water them right after planting to trigger growth and stop until the leaves emerge—when you can now lightly sprinkle your plants.
-Since tulips are good at storing nutrients, consider fertilizing them once at the onset of the Fall season and also at the beginning of the Spring to ensure vigorous growth.
+Since tulips are good at storing nutrients, consider fertilizing them at the onset of the Fall season and at the beginning of the Spring to ensure vigorous growth.

 2. Hyacinth